adobe-type-tools/fontlab-scripts/TrueType/README.md

 ##### Important:

-1. This script can only process anchors, single links, double links and interpolations in vertical direction.
-Support for further TT instructions could probably be added, but there was no need just yet.

-2. The script can only process TT instructions that are attached to *on-curve* points, because those are the only ones that will have the same coordinates in both PS and TT outlines.
+1. The script can only process TT instructions that are attached to *on-curve* points, because those are the only ones that will have the same coordinates in both PS and TT outlines.

-3. It is expected that overlaps are removed in the source files.
+2. It is expected that overlaps are removed in the source files.
 This ensures outline predictability.
 Depending on the drawing it can mean that there is some work to be done for compatibilizing the outlines, which is usually less work than hinting.

+3. Hinting of sidebearings is currently not supported in the duplicator script.

 ##### Workflow: